foreverphoenix/the-phoenix-flavour/content/skyrim-se/enbseries/03-serios-enb.md

 ---
-title: "Serio's ENB"
+title: "ENB Preset Installation"
 weight: 3
 type: docs
 description: >
-  Installing Serio's ENB preset.
+  Installing the guide's recommended ENB preset.
 ---

 ## Preset Selection

-The Phoenix Flavour is using **Serio's ENB**, a lightweight but beautiful Cathedral Weathers preset that doesn't break vanilla image spaces (night eye will work) and features different LUTs.
-It requires some tweaking to perfect it for our setup but that is well worth it.
+The Phoenix Flavour is using **Rudy ENB** for Cathedral Weathers.
+Rudy ENB has been around since the Classic Skyrim days and enjoys a reputation of one of the most feature-rich and highest quality presets.
+The performance impact is noticeable but should not render the game unplayable on decently modern systems @1080p.
+Settings can be tweaked or disabled in order to gain more frames.

 ## Create a new preset

 * In ENB Man, click the arrow under **Presets** and select **Blank preset**.
-* Enter a name for the new preset: `Serio's ENB - for Cathedral Weathers [1.10]`.
+* Enter a name for the new preset: `Rudy ENB - for Cathedral Weathers [1.0]`.
 * Click the green checkmark to confirm.

 ![Create New Preset](/Pictures/enbseries/create-new-preset.png)

 ## Import the preset

-* Manually download the main file from [Serio's ENB - Cathedral](https://www.nexusmods.com/skyrimspecialedition/mods/30506?tab=files) mod page.
+* Manually download the main file from [Rudy ENB for Cathedral Weathers](https://www.nexusmods.com/skyrimspecialedition/mods/39113?tab=files) mod page.
 * Navigate to `Your Modding Folder\temp`.
-* Open the downloaded ENB Preset archive and double-click the folder inside.
+* Open the downloaded ENB Preset archive and navigate to `Rudy for SSE 1.0 CW\!
+Catherdral Weathers Version\[ Skyrim SE folder ]`.
-* Extract the following files into your **temp** folder:
+* Extract all files into your **temp** folder:
   * enbseries
   * enblocal.ini
   * enbseries.ini